 Using social media to raise brand awareness

-Organisations using social media to raise brand awareness and communicate with their target audience, should measure social media reach and impressions as key metrics.
+Organisations using social media to raise brand awareness and communicate with their target audience, should measure social media reach and impressions as key evaluation metrics.
 Impressions are the total number of times a post or piece of content was viewed, whilst reach is the number of individual users that viewed a post or piece of content.

 In this example, the objective could be to generate a reach of 4 million per month on average in a six- month timeframe.